-During the implementation of the project on introduction of PCM in KMG, a specific Centre of Competence was established in the form of a department of category management and provision of large projects with goods, works and services (hereinafter referred to as GWS).
+During the implementation of the project on introduction of PCM in KMG, a specific Centre of Competence was

+Procurement Category Management is an integrated approach to procurement, which allows to take into account the features of certain categories in a specific business area Categorical management involves the analysis of purchase prices, the supplier market and the development of a procurement strategy based on the data. established in the form of a department of category management and provision of large projects with goods, works and services (hereinafter referred to as GWS).
 This unit solves the problem of reducing procurement costs, improving the quality of procured GWS through standardization and unification of procured goods and services.
 Based on the standards of the Fund Samruk-Kazyna, KMG developed its own Regulations for GWS Procurement.